Dua Lipa Wows In Sheer Lace Bra & Shorts At London Fashion Week

 LIBRE the new fragrance by @yslbeauty !!!
 Such a dream working with this incredible team and one of my favourite people ever @nabildo who killed thisss whole project!
 So excited for you to see what we have in store for youuu!
 Still pinching myself ????❤️‼️‼️‼️‼️#iamlibre #yslbeauty

-Lipa released her self-titled debut album in 2017 which contained the hugely successful singles “Be The One,” “New Rules,” and “IDGAF.”
+Lipa released her self-titled debut album in 2017 which contained the hugely successful singles “Be the One,” “New Rules,” and “IDGAF.”

 She opened up about her second album which she insisted will be out very soon, per The Inquisitr.